-Org-mode is my exocortex, second brain, second mind, mind palace, pensive, and personal knowledge management system.
+Org-mode is my exocortex, second brain, second mind, mind palace, pensive, personal knowledge management system, and apocrypha.
 It’s very flexible and the features I use as well as how I organize my files continues to change so I collected things here to document how I do things in 2024, I did this in 2023 as well1.

 No, my Emacs org-mode configuration is not published.
 However, if you have some question, just reach out.